-U.S. Treasuries are issued by the U.S. Department of the Treasury on behalf of the federal government.
+U.S. Treasuries are debt securities issued by the United States Department of the Treasury to finance government spending and obligations

 They carry the full faith and credit of the U.S. government, making them a safe and popular investment.